cruna-cc/cruna-protocol/README.md

 **0.1.3**

 - Renaming the protocol
-- Separating the implementations in the `protecteds` folder
+- Separating the implementations in the `protected` folder

 **0.1.2**